provenance-io/provenance-docs/docs/pb/p8e/p8e-usage/p8e-setup.md

-# P8e Setup
+# BlockVault Setup

 ## Services

-The following are the services that make up a fully functional P8e environment:
+The following are the services that make up a fully functional BlockVault environment:

 * p8e-api
 * object-store